State of Social Media Marketing: New Report on Top Areas For Social Marketing Investment and Biggest Social Marketing Challenges in 2012

 We are excited to share our annual report on the State of Social Media Marketing – Top Areas For Social Marketing Investment and Biggest Social Marketing Challenges in 2012.
 The team at Awareness connected with 320 marketers from a cross-section of industries, company sizes, and levels of social marketing experience.
 Our annual State of Social Media Marketing report comes with insights from those leading the efforts at the C-level and those who manage the social marketing function within their organizations, as well as a number of business leaders who are helping to bridge the social gap within their enterprises.

-The findings and insights contained in this report are revealing on a number of levels.
+The findings and insights contained in this report are revealed on a number of levels.

 2012: The Year of Growing Social Marketing Maturity

 Social marketing is entering a stage of maturity and with it, savvy, socially-oriented businesses are starting to embrace social as part of their companies’ DNA.
 This transition comes with an understanding that siloed approaches to social marketing are not effective, and a realization that scale with social marketing comes with the adoption of new organizational structures, processes, and technology infrastructure that can help the enterprise scale and optimize in a continuous fashion.
 Expect that in 2012 focus will shift to active social media management for increased lead generation and sales.